System Behaviour Description Language

 -m: Switch to specify a mode.

-aggregate: Name of the desired mode.
+compile: Name of the desired mode.

 -R: Recurse on directories when identifying input files.